qgis/QGIS-Documentation/source/docs/documentation_guidelines/do_translations.rst

 #. `create an account on Transifex and join the QGIS project
    <https://qgis.org/en/site/getinvolved/translate.html#join-a-project>`_.
 #.
-Once you get a team, click on the corresponding project (in this case ``QGIS
+Once you are part of a language team, click on the corresponding project
-   Documentation``).
+   (in this case ``QGIS Documentation``).
 A list of available languages with their ratio of translation is displayed.

    .. _figure_transifex_languages: